Hard Rock International

 Key players involved

 Klai Juba Wald Architecture + Interiors and DeSimone Consulting Engineers provided design services for the hotel tower.
-The design team also includes Rockwell Group, Wilson Associates, EDSA, Wimberly Interiors, Cleo Design, and Laurence Lee Associates.
+The design team also included Rockwell Group, Wilson Associates, EDSA, Wimberly Interiors, Cleo Design, and Laurence Lee Associates.

 Faour Glass Technologies supplied its SLIMPACT window and door systems for the project.
 The company subcontracted Al Farooq Corporation to provide glazing drawings and calculations, as well as additional engineering for the systems.